ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 This repository contains a minimal framework for simulating and animating simple wave phenomena.
 The code has recently been consolidated around a single high quality pipeline.
 The core solver now supports optional GPU acceleration via ``cupy`` for higher resolution and smoother animations when available.

+The focus of this repository is purely on wave propagation.
+Earlier project notes about simulating elastic bodies via incremental potentials and Hessians are not implemented here.

 The repository now ships with implementations for **20** illustrative wave types collected in ``wave_sim.wave_catalog``.
-These cover a mix of seismic, acoustic and fluid phenomena while all reusing the same underlying 2‑D solver for simplicity.
-Surface and interface waves (Rayleigh, Love, Stoneley, Scholte, etc.) are provided only as minimal placeholders that reuse the scalar solver with preset speeds; they do not model full elastic boundary conditions.
+These cover a mix of seismic, acoustic and fluid phenomena.
+Basic body waves share a common 2‑D finite difference solver, while other entries use one‑dimensional or spectral schemes specialised for each equation.
+Surface and interface waves (Rayleigh, Love, Lamb, Stoneley, Scholte) are **highly simplified**: they are animated using a generic scalar wave model with preset speeds and do **not** capture the true dispersive or vector nature of these waves.

 Legacy modules under ``wave_sim2d`` have been removed.
 All animations now use the GPU optimised utilities found in ``wave_sim.high_quality`` which are